Showspring

 Alternative script writer for episodes that need a different narrative style.
 Strong at long-form structure and character consistency.

-Voice synthesis for 7+ characters, each with a unique voice profile.
+Voice synthesis for 7+ recurring characters, each with a unique voice profile. v2.1 also wires ElevenLabs Speech-to-Speech for voice replacement on Google Flow video output — the timing and inflection of the source voice is preserved while the speaker identity is swapped to the character’s ElevenLabs voice.
 Also generates sound effects and music tracks from text descriptions.

 WAN 2.2 / LTX 2.3 (Local GPU)